HAVS affects the blood vessels, nerves, muscles, and joints in the hand and arm and can be recognized through its early symptoms that include:

 - Specific loss benefits for loss of permanent use of all or part of a thumb, finger, hand, or arm

-If you use vibrating hand tools at work and suffer from HAVS, we can help you seek compensation for your injury.
+If your job requires the use of vibrating hand tools, causing you to suffer from workplace hand-arm vibration syndrome in Philadelphia, we can help you seek compensation for your injury.
 At Gross & Kenny, LLP, we focus exclusively on helping injured workers obtain the financial relief they need so they can concentrate on their recovery.
-A consultation with one of our Philadelphia workers’ compensation lawyers is free and confidential.
-Call us today at 215-512-1500 or contact us online.
-We are conveniently located in Center City Philadelphia serving injured workers throughout Pennsylvania.
+A consultation with one of our workers’ compensation lawyers is free and confidential.
+Call us today.
+We are conveniently located in Center City Philadelphia serving injured workers throughout Bustleton and South Philly.